Did you know...

 Please log in if you want to rate questions.

-C) Patients with a Chiari II malformation often have syringomyelia
+C) Patients with a Chiari III malformation have downward displacement of the medulla and 4th ventricle

 This answer is incorrect.